 July 3: 6:00 PM - 11:00 PM

 Consumer fireworks sold at a Washington State Licensed and Whatcom County Permitted stand are allowed to be used in the county.
 The Washington State Patrol has alist of legal and illegal fireworks on their website.

 Firecrackers, bottle rockets, missiles, and rockets are legal to possess and discharge on tribal lands ONLY.
 These items are illegal in Washington State and become illegal fireworks when possessed off tribal lands.

 M-80’s and larger, dynamite and any improvised, homemade or altered explosive devices such as tennis balls or cherry bombs are illegal explosive devices.
 Persons in possession or using illegal explosive devices can be charged with a felony.

 Fireworks sales and discharge laws differ in each incorporated city in Whatcom County.
-Please contact each respective city's fire official for information on fireworks within those jurisdictions.
+This list developed by Washington State Patrol shows Whatcom County County/City information regarding Fireworks usage.
+For specific questions, please contact each respective city's fire official for information on fireworks within those jurisdictions.